AI Age: Distribution is All You Need!

 1. Deep integration into a specific workflow

-2. A loyal user base
+2. A loyal user base with high switching costs

-3. Proprietary data context
+3. Proprietary contextual data

-• Think Big: Look beyond the ā€œwrapperā€.
-How can AI fundamentally reimagine a workflow or an industry?
-The opportunity is vast, so aim for high-impact problems.
-Don’t just build ā€œChatGPT for X.ā€ Ask: what existing workflow has 10M+ users but terrible UX?
+• Think Big: Look beyond the “wrapper.”
+How can AI fundamentally reimagine a workflow or industry?
+Don’t build “ChatGPT for X.” Ask instead: what existing workflow has 10M+ users but terrible UX?
 That’s your distribution target.

-Action item: Before writing another line of code, answer this: ā€œWhere are my first 100 users already spending 8 hours a day?ā€ Build there.
+The concrete action: Before writing another line of code, answer: “Where are my first 100 users already spending 8 hours a day?”
+Build there.

 I’m exploring this thesis with real startups.
 What distribution channels are you building?
 DM me on Twitter — I’d love to hear your story.